SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-Once you're sure that the optional *does* contain a value,
+After you're sure that the optional contains a value,
-you can access its underlying value
+one way to access its underlying value
-by adding an exclamation point (`!`) to the end of the optional's name.
+is adding an exclamation mark (`!`) to the end of the optional's name.
 The exclamation point effectively says,
 “I know that this optional definitely has a value; please use it.”
 This is known as *forced unwrapping* of the optional's value: